Running After 60 Years Old

 Of course they should!

-As we get older and maybe more reflective, with the realisation that the aging process is a reality, most people reach a conclusion that continuing or starting some simple exercise like running has many benefits.
+As we get older and maybe more reflective, with the realisation that the ageing process is a reality, most people reach a conclusion that continuing or starting some simple exercise like running has many benefits.

 Medical and sport scientists agree that entering the realms of being a 'senior runner' shouldn't mean that the ambition to maintain or even improve fitness be curtailed in any way, in most cases, the opposite in fact.